Skip to content

 • Android: Android

-• Under Additional Libraries select:
+• Select all Additional Libraries

-3. Install Additional Packages (Platform Specific)
+1. Install Additional Packages (Platform Specific)

 • Fedora: sudo dnf install speech-dispatcher SDL2-devel SDL2 systemd-devel patchelf